-- How to improve timely data submission to international agencies? - Submission of provisional data first then final data when it is ready - Excessive use of data suppression due to confidentiality can lead to incomparable trade statistics - What is the current practice in your country related to confidentiality?
+- How to improve timely data submission to international agencies? - Submission of provisional data first then final data when it is ready - Use of SDMX ? - Data dissemination to the public: - interface showing some raw data vs. - full download of all raw data vs. - provision of indicators, graphs etc. (analytical outputs in any form) - Excessive use of data suppression due to confidentiality can lead to incomparable trade statistics - What is the current practice in your country related to confidentiality?